How to Pickle All Types of Vegetables

 DIY Guide to How to Pickle Vegetables at Home

 Pickling is one of the oldest methods of preserving foods, and yet is still popular today due to the unique flavours that it produces.
 We created this guide to teach you how to pickle a wide range of vegetables in the comfort and convenience of your own kitchen.
 It only requires a few simple ingredients and tools to get started.
 It is also a great way to experiment with creative flavour combinations, as the pickling ingredients can easily be customized with seasonings and spices.
 Plus, you can avoid additives that can be found in store bought pickled vegetables.
 It’s a simple, easy and nutritious way to get your veggies in!

 Why Pickle Foods?

-The origins of pickling as a food preservation process go back as far as 4000 years, where ancient civilizations used the process to effectively store foods for long periods of time, while simultaneously maintaining a pleasant taste experience.
-The brine used in pickling wards off the decay of the foods, allowing civilizations who relied on farming and cultivating to store food and avoid succumbing to temporary droughts or poor growing seasons.
+The origins of pickling as a way to preserve food goes back as far as 5000 years, where ancient civilizations used this process to effectively store foods for long periods of time when food was scarce.
+The brine used in pickling wards off the decay of food, allowing civilizations who relied on agriculture to store food and avoid famine during temporary droughts or poor growing seasons.

 Types of Foods to Pickle